poffdeluxe/state-fin-ingest/README.md

 Running `poetry install` will install the dependencies.

+Before being able to run the ingestors, you will likely have to download the contribution data for the states you are interested in.
+The directory for each state ingestor contains a README.md that describes the files required for that state's ingestion

 To begin ingestion, run `poetry run python main.py`

 ## Gotchas / Known Issues